Consumption Partial Insurance in the Presence of Tail Income Risk: Results

-We next consider two subsamples formed on the basis of household wealth.
-We define a household as `low wealth' (`high wealth') if its average wealth over its entire observation window is less (more) than median real wealth in the sample over $1999$--$2019$.
-Wealth is defined as the sum of home equity (value of main house minus mortgage), other estates, vehicles, value of any business, investment, pension wealth, savings, and other assets, net of medical, student, and credit card debt.
-Table \ref{Table::Descriptives} provides summary statistics for the wealth subsamples.
-Average wealth in the first group is \$69,731 in 2018 prices, while the second group has 14 times more wealth, an average of \$950,823.
-Income and earnings are almost twice as much in the second group, while consumption is only 30\% higher.
-Labor force participation is slightly higher in the low-wealth sample.
+We next consider four subsamples formed on the basis of household wealth and education.
+We use conventional definitions for `low' versus `high' wealth (the cutoff is median wealth in the sample) and `no' versus `some' college (the cutoff is 12 years of education).
+Appendix table \ref{AppTable::Descriptives} provides summary statistics for these subsamples.\footnote{Wealth is defined as the sum of the value of housing, vehicles, business, investment, pension, savings, and other assets, net of mortgage and medical, student, and credit card debt.}